 Next, it's time to think about your event participants--or, in this case, your travelers.
 You'll need to touch base with everyone, especially if you'll be picking people up from multiple locations.
 Depending on the nature of your event, some people may still want to drive themselves, so be sure to clearly communicate what the options are so you can get a solid headcount.

 Don't forget that, for some corporate events, attendees may bring guests or family members.
-That will add to your headcount and should impact your choice of charter bus.
+That will add to your headcount.
 It's also important to know whether kids will be present, as this could influence your travel arrangements (and might change how you communicate or plan the event itself).

-As you choose your charter bus and make any relevant agreements, make sure to keep notes.
+As you plan your charter bus arrangements and make any relevant agreements, make sure to keep notes.
 You'll want to get the specifics on things like:

 You should also ask about extra room on your charter bus.
 This is especially important if you need to bring decor, tables, or other items to your corporate event--or if a potluck requires everyone to carry pots, pans, utensils, and napkins.